 The official Anvil Gray Jeep color code is “PPG 933726 – gray”.
 Buy paint with only this color code and you should be in for a major fun paint job.

 There is a Krylon chalky finish anvil gray spray paint that people love for lots of things from furniture to things found in the garage.
 It comes in a rattle can that, in theory, you can buy enough rattle cans and completely paint your car.
 Then spray a nice clear coat on top and get it done on the cheap.

-The Jeep Renegade Anvil Grey looks like it should be a hybrid or almost a fully electric vehicle.
+The Anvil colored Jeep Renegade looks like it should be a hybrid or almost a fully electric vehicle.
 Or, at the least, a full-on soccer mom kid hauler.

 What do you think?
 Do you like Anvil Gray?
 Do you want Jeep to bring it back?
 Should it stay in Jeep’s history books?